GabriellaMolnar/Fleet_Management_API/README.md

 SPRING_DATASOURCE_URL=jdbc:postgresql://fleetdb:5432/fleet

-### You can run the API by using these commands:
+### You can run the API in docker by using these commands:
 - sudo sh start_application_1_fleetnet.sh
 - sudo sh start_application_2_fleetdb.sh
 - sudo sh start_application_3_fleetapp.sh

+### API docs
+Interactive Swagger API documentation with UI can be found at http://localhost:8080/swagger-ui.html

+Swagger API documentation in JSON can be found at http://localhost:8080/api-docs

 ### Run Postman tests from command line to all endpoints:
 First you need Newman.
 Install Newman:

 npm install -g newman

-Run from command line from main directory:
+Run from command line from the project main directory:

 newman run FleetManagement.postman_collection.json

+### Steps for running integration and unit tests with coverage in IntelliJ:
+ - fleet_management_api/src/test/java
+ - right click
+ - More/Run Debug
+ - Run 'All Tests' with Coverage
+ (before running, you may need to type in a command line to run the tests correctly: flyway clean)